zmoon/blpd/README.md

 scipy
 ```

 :exclamation: An updated version of `pip` (>= 19.0) should be used for the install to ensure that the build backend specified in `pyproject.toml` will be read and used (installed if necessary).
-Otherwise, the `blpdm` package version may not be correctly read into the package metadata.
+Otherwise, the `blpd` package version may not be correctly read into the package metadata.

 ## References